Isaac Paredes Player Props: Rays vs. Rangers

-Isaac Paredes -- with a slugging percentage of .633 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the hill, on July 18 at 8:05 PM ET.
+Isaac Paredes -- .200 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Jon Gray on the mound, on July 19 at 2:05 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Rangers.
+In his most recent game he had a hitless performance (0-for-3) against the Rangers.

 Isaac Paredes Game Info & Props vs. the Rangers